Aftergrinder/detection_aware_planning/CONTRIBUTING.md

 make run
 ```

-You will probably need to provide some tokens in a `config.txt` file or by passing co
+You will probably need to provide some tokens in a `config.txt` file or by passing command-line arguments.

+Please, open an issue if you need help for setting-up your development environment.

+## Translate the app

+*TODO*